nqduy99/Learning-Git/README.md

-this is just a demo project how to use Git
+This is just a demo project how to use Git

 =================================================